ApiLogicServer/Docs/docs/GenAI-CLI.md

 This will recreate the project based on the existing context.

+&nbsp;

+### Customized Project Sync

-> In both cases, the target project is recreated.
-If you have customized the project, do not use GenAI, iterate your project as shown in [Database Design Changes](Database-Changes.md){:target="_blank" rel="noopener"}.
+In the prior section, the result was a recreated project.
+If you have customized the project, you can preserve your customizations as follows:

+1. Copy `database/models.py` and `db.sqlite` from the GenAI to your customized project
+2. In your customized project, use `als rebuild-from-model`

+    * For further infomration, see [Database Design Changes](Database-Changes.md){:target="_blank" rel="noopener"}.

 &nbsp;